Exposure modi of high speed ICCD cameras

 Independent gating and readout enables different exposure modi

 The gating, that opens the shutter according to the length of the gate pulse and thereby exposes the CCD chip to the incoming light.
-This means, the gating builds up the image on the CCD sensor.
+This means, the gating builds up the image on

 The readout, that reads out the collected charges from the CCD chip and transfers the frame, i.e. the image, to the PC.
 Thus, the readout acquires the already existing image from the CCD sensor.

 The timing diagram below shows a camera operating in single exposure mode, where each gating event is followed by a readout.
 This operation mode corresponds to a standard video camera, if the exposures are gated continuously by e.g. the built-in trigger source.